Queer Eye says this one makeup product will hide redness

-We trust anything Queer Eye's Fab Five recommends to their show makeover recipients and audience.
-So when we watched Jonathan Van Ness mix sunscreen with a green color correcting product for Matt Moreland, a Season 4 show participant and a farmer from Harrisonville, Missouri, we had to do some digging.
+We trust anything Queer Eye's Fab Five recommends to their show participants and audience.
+So when we watched Jonathan Van Ness mix sunscreen with a green color correcting product for Matt Moreland, a Season 4 makeover recipient and a farmer from Harrisonville, Missouri, we had to do some digging.
 But before we tell you what we learned, there are mild Season 4 spoilers ahead!
 If you don't want to see the "Farm to Able" episode star post-makeover, go binge-watch the show and then come back.

-As Jonathan, the team’s beauty expert, squeezed a dollop of sunscreen onto the back of his hand, applied a green pigment next to it, and mixed the two together, he explained that the green color counteracts the redness in the farmer’s complexion.
+As Jonathan, the team’s beauty expert, squeezed a dollop of sunscreen onto the back of his hand, applied a green pigment next to it, and mixed the two together, he explained that the green color would counteract the redness in the farmer’s complexion.
 After sleuthing (read: tons of screen shots and zooming), we believe Jonathan used the Aveeno Protect and Hydrate Face Sunscreen Lotion and the Maybelline FaceStudio Master Camo Color Correcting Pen for the skincare “cocktail.”
 (We reached out to Netflix to confirm, but did not receive a response prior to publication.)

 There are a couple things to know before you try Jonathan's anti-redness method for yourself.